sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - draft-sections/4000 - sections-example-4.md

 ```

-Example details
+Details
 ----

-The following elaborates on the preceding brief overview using JSON instead of YML and including notes:
+The following elaborates on the preceding brief overview using JSON instead of YML.
+To illustrate each section's range and for troubleshooting purposes, the config outputs the entire contents of each section.

-The following example shows:

-- Using the Offset Y parameter in a vertical section to exclude non-columnar text  (for example, "2014 Toyota Camry") so as not to break column recognition.
-- Configuring column recognition with the Min Column Gap parameter, so that column recognition doesn't break on the whitespace gaps within each trim specs column.
-- The example includes passthrough text output of each section to illustrate each section's scope.

 **Config**